guangpeili/Warehouse_Items_Pick-Up_Nevigating_Java/README.md

 * This repository contains a Java program which is able to find the shortest path in a warehouse with multiple items to be picked up
 * The file which contains layout of the warehouse, the positions of all items and the details of those items will be given and explained later in this Markdown file

+## Main Function
+* The user is able to set the start location as well as the dropping location in the warehouse
+* The user can choose from two different algorithms (nearest-neighbor and brancn-and-bound) to find the shortest path to gather all items in one order
+* The user can bath process all 2,500 orders given in _warehouse-orders-v02.csv_ and return the result as a text file
+* The user can reorder all the 2,500 orders by setting a weight limit and number-of-items limit for a single order.
+Therefore, some orders will be joined together and some else might be splited into two or more orders
+* This programs is able to plot the generated shortest path in a graph

 ## Libraries Used
 1. [**_OpenCSV_**](http://opencsv.sourceforge.net), which is used to read data fro given csv files
 2. [**_Commons-lang3_**](https://commons.apache.org/proper/commons-lang/), which is required for running the **_OpenCSV_** library